itishrishikesh/pareshaan/README.md

 We're committed to staying true to our mission.
 That means we won't:

-- **Scale to Medium or Large Projects:** BugGo is designed exclusively for small projects.
+- **Scale to Medium or Large Projects:** Pareshaani is designed exclusively for small projects.
 - **Bloat with Unnecessary Features:** We won't burden you with hefty file attachments or excessive functionalities.
-- **Project Management:** BugGo's focus is solely on bug tracking.
+- **Project Management:** Pareshaani's focus is solely on bug tracking.

 ## 🛠️ Work in Progress